Meera9373/Stock-Sentiment-Analysis-Using-News-Headlines/README.md

 **About the approach.**

 Used Count Vectorizer and TF-IDF Vectorizer and Bag of Words for extracting featues from the headlines.
-Used Random Forest Classifier, Multinational Naive Bayes Classifier for analysis.
+Used Random Forest Classifier, Multinomial Naive Bayes Classifier for analysis.